How much does a divorce lawyer cost? We’ll explain how divorce lawyers charge for their services and what factors will affect your total fees.

 Obviously, this is not possible in every divorce - you and your spouse are splitting up for a reason after all.
 And some things are worth fighting for.
 But to the extent you are able to reach agreements with your spouse, the easier the process will be.

 There are lower-cost options available that may be suitable alternatives to full-fledged representation.
 For instance, if you only need help on a specific aspect of your divorce, limited scope representation may be an option.
-Agreements for limited scope representation specifically limit what the lawyer will assist you with (such as just reviewing your divorce agreement or attending mediation with you).
+Agreements for limited scope representation specifically limit what the divorce lawyer will assist you with (such as just reviewing your divorce agreement or attending divorce mediation with you).

 Meanwhile, if you do need a full-time divorce lawyer but are not able to afford one, there are other resources available to you as well.
 You may qualify for Legal Aid and should contact a Legal Aid office near you.
 You also might be able to get a lawyer to take your case pro bono (for free) and should reach out to your state’s bar association for referrals.

 In terms of how you will be charged, most divorce lawyers charge either hourly rates or flat fees.
-Your total fees, in turn, will depend on several factors including how contentious and how complicated your divorce is.
+Your total legal fees, in turn, will depend on several factors including how contentious and how complicated your divorce is.

 And finally, keep in mind that there are also lower-cost options available such as limited scope representation or Legal Aid.

 If you plan on speaking with a divorce lawyer, check out our article on what questions you should ask in your initial conversations.
-This will help you evaluate your options, as understanding how much lawyers charge for divorce is important but only one piece of the puzzle.
+This will help you evaluate your options, because understanding how much lawyers charge for divorce is important but only one piece of the puzzle.